by Dave Schumacher, Cindy Heinen and Chris Carter

 Fourth, this is only one study based on three data sets from three different sources.
 It should be repeated with more data sets.
 It would also be interesting to look at other parameters besides the estimated Ap-index.
 Formal analysis of various atmospheric conditions would also be interesting.

 Despite the limitations, this study has shown that there doesn’t appear to be any correlation between geomagnetic conditions and the number of EVP recorded.
-However, more studies will need to be done looking at various other factors to see if any other environmental conditions can effect and quantity and quality of EVP.
+However, more studies will need to be done looking at various other factors to see if any other environmental conditions can affect the quantity and quality of EVP.

 - Butler, T. The White Paper on EVP. atransc.org/theory/white_paper-evp.htm